blackshadev/littledev-nl/content/blog/posts/2021-02-19-tips-for-readable-code.md

 title: 'Tips for Readable code'
 state: Published
 description: >-
-    Have you ever read code from your past self or an opensource package and thought "What does this code do?" over and over again?
+    Have you ever read code from your past self or an open source package and thought "What does this code do?" over and over again?
 Well you are not alone, but there are things you can do to improve the readability and maintainability without littering the code with pages of documentation comments.
 date: '2021-02-19T16:51:00+01:00'
 tags:
     - tag: programming